-Eligible applicants include non-profit organizations, local education agencies, and institutions of higher education who focus on serving high school students and first generation college students, from underserved communities, in the academic middle and provide a research based approach to mentoring said students.
+Eligible applicants include non-profit organizations particularly those working with first generation college students, from underserved communities and provide a research based approach to mentoring said students.

 Additional Eligibility Criteria

 - Entities must be in good financial standing with the District of Columbia, per the Clean Hands Law. - Entities must have demonstrated success or experience in urban areas and/or school districts.